-Youngsters from Premiership Rugby clubs met for an introduction to the professional game on Tuesday 23rd August at The Rugby School, for the first RPA Academy Induction Day in three years.
+Senior Academy players from Premiership Rugby clubs met for an introduction to the elite game on Wednesday 23rd August at The Rugby School, for the annual RPA Academy Induction Day.

-This year’s edition, which was supported by the by RFU, Premiership Rugby and the Tom Maynard Trust, saw 125 players from the Premiership Rugby clubs gather together at the historic school, the largest attendance since the academy day was first launched back in 2013.
+This year’s edition, which was supported by the by RFU and Premiership Rugby, saw over 80 players from the Premiership Rugby clubs gather together at the historic school, to learn what it entails to become an elite rugby player.

-The day consisted of a Q&A featuring former England international Luther Burrell, Wasps second-row Elliott Stooke and England U20 Head Coach Alan Dickens, where they gave the players a taste of what it’s like to be a professional rugby player.
+The day consisted of a Q&A featuring former England internationals Luther Burrell & Danny Cipriani, RPA Chair Ethan Waller, former Wasps flanker Ben Morris and England U20 Head Coach Mark Mapletoft, where they gave the players a taste of what it’s like to be a professional rugby player.

 The players also received an introduction to the RPA’s Gain Line programme, which supports and guides members with their personal and professional development.
 It also helps fulfil their potential and prepare them for the transition to life after rugby.